Skip to content

 Using with inception

-Please refer to “Inception” for more information on what is inception.
+Please refer to “Inception” for more information on what inception is.

-Preload the inception environment with at least the tests execution report data.
+Preload the inception environment with at least the test execution report data.

 Example